The Bankrate promise

 What credit score do you need for the Apple Card?

 According to Apple, customers with a credit score lower than 600 might not be approved for the Apple Card.
-This means that some applicants with fair or average credit (scores ranging between 580-669) might be accepted for the Apple Card, while others might be declined.
-If your initial application is not successful, you may be able to use the Path to Apple Card program to complete credit-building tasks and become eligible for the Apple Card.
+This means that some applicants with fair credit (scores ranging from 580 to 669) might be accepted for the Apple Card, while others might be declined.
+If your initial application is not successful, you may become eligible for the Apple Card by improving your credit score through the Path to Apple Card program.

 There are two ways to use your Apple Card to make purchases.
 You can use your titanium Apple Card everywhere Mastercard is accepted, or you can use your Wallet app to make purchases in-store and online.